creaton-io/rust-umbral/umbral-pre-wasm/README.md

 This repo contains the WASM-based JS bindings for the [main Rust project][umbral-pre].

+## Usage in Creaton
+For making the bindings compatible for nodejs run `make pkg-node`.
+For making the bindings compatible for the react app run `make pkg`.

 ## Usage

 (This code can be found in the `example` folder)